7Rocky/node-email/README.md

 This project is used to send e-mails formatted in HTML/CSS via Node.js

-To use this code yo will need to have [Node.js and npm](https://nodejs.org/en/download/) installed.
+To use this code you will need to have [Node.js and npm](https://nodejs.org/en/download/) installed.

-Moreover, if your are usin Gmail, your account must be set as "insecure": check [https://www.google.com/settings/security/lesssecureapps](https://www.google.com/settings/security/lesssecureapps).
+Moreover, if you are using Gmail, your account must be set as "insecure": check [https://www.google.com/settings/security/lesssecureapps](https://www.google.com/settings/security/lesssecureapps).

 ## Install dependencies